rkumaruoft/CSC309_project/INSTALL.md

 npm run dev
 ```

+After the server starts, open your browser and navigate to the URL displayed in the frontend terminal (typically http://localhost:5173) to access the application.

 **Demo Credentials (from Seed)**

 The database is pre-populated with the following accounts for testing different roles.
 All accounts use the same password.